-Recent market conditions, including following the Qatar Blockade, have increased the risk of loans being impaired, and loan losses are increasing
+Recent market conditions, including during the period in which the Qatar Blockade was in place, have increased the risk of loans being impaired, and loan losses are increasing

 Due to worsening of geopolitical and economic conditions in recent years, the Bank has experienced an increase in past due loans as well as an increase of impaired loans and in provisions for potential credit losses in its loan books.
 A material increase in loan losses would adversely affect the Bank's financial condition and results of operations.
-The ratio of the Bank's gross non-performing loans ("NPLs") to gross loans decreased to 5.63 per cent. as at 30 September 2020 from 5.81 per cent. as at 31 December 2019 and increased to 5.84 per cent. as at 31 December 2018 from 3.61 per cent. as at 31 December 2017.
-The increase in the non-performing loans figure over the year ended 31 December 2017 was largely due to the Qatar Blockade imposed by neighbouring countries which has negatively impacted the overall economic activity in the market.
+The ratio of the Bank's gross non-performing loans ("NPLs") to gross loans decreased to 5.83 per cent. as at 30 September 2021 from 5.98 per cent. as at 31 December 2020.
+At 5.98 per cent, the Bank's NPL ratio as at 31 December 2020 had increased from 5.81 per cent. as at 31 December 2019, which was a small decrease from 5.84 per cent. as at 31 December 2018.

 In addition, the Bank has also experienced a higher incidence of NPLs in its Contracting Sector exposure in Qatar, as well as an increase in stage 2 assets from the Contracting Sector as well as the Real Estate Sector in Qatar.
 In response to this, the Bank's strategy has been adjusted to limit any increase in the Bank's exposure to the relevant geographies and sectors.
-In addition, the Bank has taken steps to ensure that, on an overall basis, its total provisioning (including ECL) provides greater than 100 per cent. coverage against NPLs, whilst also restructuring its exposure to assets classified as stage 2 under IFRS

-9. The Bank is committed to following prudential regulations for provisioning against its NPL portfolio and seeks to maintain its NPL ratio and provisioning at stable levels through recoveries and write-offs, thereby offsetting any increase in NPLs due to migration from stage 2 or the occurrence of new NPLs, and as the date of this Base Prospectus, the Bank expects that its NPL ratio, proportion of assets classified as stage 2, provision coverage, incremental provisioning and write-off amounts to remain stable.
+In addition, the Bank has taken steps to ensure that, on an overall basis, its total provisioning (including ECL) provides greater than 100 per cent. coverage against NPLs, whilst also restructuring its exposure to assets classified as stage 2 under IFRS 9.
+The Bank is committed to following prudential regulations for provisioning against its NPL portfolio and seeks to maintain its NPL ratio and provisioning at stable levels through recoveries and write-offs, thereby offsetting any increase in NPLs due to migration from stage 2 or the occurrence of new NPLs, and as the date of this Base Prospectus, the Bank expects that its NPL ratio, proportion of assets classified as stage 2, provision coverage, incremental provisioning and write-off amounts to remain stable.
 However, if the Bank's ability to provision for, or write-off, NPLs were to be reduced, then net NPLs may increase, and its provisioning coverage could reduce.
 Similarly, if the Bank were ever to be required by the QCB to increase its provisioning rate for uncovered NPLs and stage 2 loans and advances, that could result in a material increase in loan losses, which in turn could have a material adverse effect on the Bank's business, financial condition, results of operations or prospects and thereby affect the Bank's ability to perform its obligations under the Notes and/or the Guarantee.